Dammyololade/smart_coverage/README.md

 ## 🔍 Analyze Command - Detailed Usage

-The `analyze` command is the core functionality of smart_coverage, providing intelligent coverage analysis with git integration and AI insights.
+The `analyze` command is the core functionality of smart_coverage, providing intelligent coverage analysis with git integration and test insights.

 ### Basic Usage